Pegasus Shell

 Explanation:

-• This command delete the environmental variables of the current table.
+• This command deletes the environmental variables of the current table.
 Please use use [app_name] to select a specific table before executing this command.
-For reference, see get_app_envs.

 Examples: